Cypress Installation for Test Automation: Tutorial

 Running Cypress Tests on Real Browsers Using BrowserStack

-To gain accurate test insights and explore bugs that end users may encounter in the real world, testing in real environments is mandatory.
-BrowserStack allows testing teams or individual testers to execute Cypress tests across leading browsers like Chrome, Edge, and Firefox.
+Testing in real environments is mandatory to gain accurate test insights and explore bugs end users may encounter in the real world.
+BrowserStack allows testing teams or individual testers to install Cypress and execute tests across leading browsers like Chrome, Edge, and Firefox.